 There may be a need in the future to dispose of property investments.
-This may happen because of the need to return the investment to cash for other purposes, or it could be due to poor financial performance of a particular property, etc. So, while it is likely that the majority of investments will be held for the medium to long-term in order to achieve the required return and to justify the cost of the acquisition, it is important to understand the opportunities to dispose of any investment at the outset.
-Therefore, as part of the investment decision, consideration must be given to the potential ways in which the Council could "exit" from the investment, such as sale to another investor, sale for redevelopment, etc. An investment would only proceed where there is a clear exit strategy, should it be required.
+This could happen because of the need to return the investment to cash for other purposes, poor financial performance of a particular property or poor environmental and energy performance, for example.
+Whilst it is expected that the majority of investments will be held for the medium to long-term in order to achieve the required return and to justify the cost of the acquisition, it is important to understand the opportunities to dispose of any investment at the outset.
+Therefore, as part of the investment decision, consideration will be given to the potential ways in which the Council could "exit" from the investment, such as sale to another investor, sale for redevelopment, etc. An investment will only proceed where a clear exit strategy has been identified in the acquisition business case.